 Sometimes our interpreters are the first ones to break some very difficult news to a patient about their situation.
 That initial moment – along with the worry and uncertainty that can follow – is so pivotal in the patient’s care journey that it merits a standalone session.
 It’s no easy task when everyone is speaking a single language, so imagine the importance of the role an interpreter plays in that scenario.

 Many reading this have probably seen it before: an ASL interpreter being goaded by the puckish presenter on stage who wants to know how a curse word is signed.
 Sure, it gets a chuckle from the crowd, but in a medical situation, a patient’s use of profanity – be it spoken or signed – is a non-trivial part of the interaction.
 It can convey frustration or perhaps the intensity of the patient’s pain or emotional state.

 Work / Life Balance

 An upcoming webinar addresses domestic violence topics for medical interpretations—a topic that is frankly difficult to address, which is why so few are doing it.
 Just try doing a web search for “medical interpretation domestic violence” and see what comes up.
 Very little, actually, that’s both recent and relevant.
-But domestic violence is unfortunately a factor in a number of medical situations and more and more interpreters are going to be called on to aide in these encounters, so we should be preparing them for those unique demands.
+But domestic violence is, unfortunately, a factor in a number of medical situations and more and more interpreters are going to be called on to aid in these encounters, so we should be preparing them for those unique demands.